 There are three attractions, now long gone from Walt Disney World in Florida that I REALLY miss: 20,000 Leagues Under the Sea, The Adventurers Club from Pleasure Island, and Mr. Toad’s Wild Ride.
-Of these, Mr. Toad is the only still in existence elsewhere (there is a different version of 20,000 Leagues Under the Sea in Japan, but it is not the same ride).
+Of these, Mr. Toad is the only one still in existence elsewhere (there is a different version of 20,000 Leagues Under the Sea in Japan, but it is not the same ride).

 Taken from the pages “The Wind in the Willows,” Mr. Toad has a long history of appearances.
 Toad’s terrific adventures appear in several different adaptations of Kenneth Grahame’s novel.
 From theater to television, to silver screen, Toad’s escapades have even inspired pop music and been the source of murder.